Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

 The first bound follows from~\eqref{eq:lk} and~\eqref{eq:cfpp}, and the fact that in~\eqref{eq:lk} $L_k$ is obtained via an infimum, so any cube containing $\ball{100 k^d R_{k-1}^\couter}$ must have side length at least $L_k$.
 The second bound follows from similar considerations, but applying~\eqref{eq:rk} and~\eqref{eq:cfpp}.

-The intuition is that $L_k$ is the size of scale $k$, and $R_k$ is the radius of the clusters of $\eta^2(0)$ to be treated at scale $k$. $R_k^\enc$ represents the radius inside which the encapsulation takes place, and $R_k^\couter$ represents the red circle, which is larger than $R_k^\enc$ to allow the coupling that handles the detours of $\eta^1$ and the absorptions of $\eta^2$ from the interaction with smaller scales.
+The intuition is that $L_k$ is the size of scale $k$, and $R_k$ is the radius of the clusters of $\eta^2(0)$ to be treated at scale $k$.
+The value of $R_k^\enc$ gives the radius inside which the encapsulation takes place; in the overview in Section~\ref{sec:overview} and in Figures~\ref{fig:poverview} and~\ref{fig:proof}, $R_k^\enc$ will be larger than the radius of each yellow ball so that each $\eta^2$ cluster treated at scale $k$ will be contained inside a ball of radius $R_k^\enc$.
+Regarding $R_k^\couter$, it represents a larger radius, which will be needed for the development of some couplings between scales; in the overview in Section~\ref{sec:overview} and in Figures~\ref{fig:poverview} and~\ref{fig:proof}, $R_k^\couter$ gives the radius of the red circles.

 With the definitions above we obtain